ZoeySamples/foobar2000-JScriptPanel3-contributions/fullscreen-widget/readme.md

 ## Features

 - Automatically adapts to user-input resolution and monitor orientation
 - Press L to toggle Lyrics popup window, if configured correctly.
-You will have to copy the script from my Lyrics-Panel subdirectory.
+You will have to copy the script from my [lyrics-widget](https://github.com/ZoeySamples/foobar2000-JScriptPanel3-contributions/tree/main/lyrics-widget) subdirectory.
 - Press H to toggle "hide clutter".
 This removes buttons and makes the appearance more minimalist.
 - Blurred album art colors in background
 - Playback button presses have a button-press animation